Customize Consent Preferences

 Timetable

-2024 – Closing date for submissions of all Bids
+2025 – Closing date for submissions of all Bids.

 – The Executive Oversight Committee and Values & Principles Board consider all Bids.
 Bidders are to present their applications at this meeting.

-21 – 29 February 2024 Bidders are asked to respond to any further questions from Governance
+28 March – 11 April 2025 Bidders are asked to respond to any further questions from the Governance.

-31 March 2024 – Successful applicants will be notified, and contract letters will be despatched.
+28 April 2025 – Successful applicants will be notified, guidance issued, and contract letters dispatched.

 Projects should be written up, and other resource materials made available to the CCIN and its members, including publication on the CCIN website.